anthemion-org/ogle-web/README.md

 Can encapsulate with closures

-#### Redux

-[todo]
-Having said all that, Redux makes it very difficult to represent state data with classes.

 [todo]
 A class like `tPoolDie` could easily be replaced with a factory function that returns a die-generating function.
 Many JavaScript developers would consider that more idiomatic, but is it better?
 The class implementation: